-Res Yea sident Name: ar: 1.
-All longitudinal learning experiences and required rotations completed. □ Validated by RPD 2.
-The resident has earned an assessment of "Achieved for Residency" for ≥ 80% the required objectives of the residency program.
-No objectives can have a final assessment of "Needs Improvement". □ % of objectives achieved: 3.
-Research or quality improvement project completed with final report submitted to preceptor and RPD in manuscript style Project title: ☐ Manuscript submitted and deemed final by all preceptors and RPD: (date) 4.
+- 1. All longitudinal learning experiences and required rotations completed. - □ Validated by RPD - The resident has earned an assessment of "Achieved for Residency" for ≥ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement". - □ % of objectives achieved: - 3.
+Research or quality improvement project completed with final report submitted to preceptor and RPD in manuscript style

+- □ Manuscript submitted and deemed final by all preceptors and RPD: (date) - 4.
 Poster presentation at UVA Department of Pharmacy Medicine Scholars/Research Day or other comparable scientific meeting.

-Project title: ☐ Venue and date: 5.
+- Venue and date: - 5.
 ACPE accredited continuing education seminar.

-Title: ☐ Presentation dates: 6.
-Completion of Epic Willow Certification or Accreditation □ Completion date: 7.
-Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.
-Under the Pharmacy Residency Staffing Schedule.
-8. Electronic notebook that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts complete.
-U Validated by RPD 9.
-Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic.
-U Validated by RPD 10.
-Documentation of all leave time in the residency leave database Validated by Coordinator 11.
-Documentation of all duty hours in New Innovations U Validated by Coordinator 12.
-Return of tablet/charger, phone/ charger, and name badge
+- □ Presentation dates: - 6.
+Completion of Epic Willow Certification or Accreditation - □ Completion date: - Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.
+Validated by StaffReady/Service preceptor and RPD - 8.
+Electronic notebook that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts complete. - Validated by RPD - 9.
+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic. - Validated by RPD - 10.
+Documentation of all leave time in the residency leave database - Validated by Coordinator - 11.
+Documentation of all duty hours in New Innovations - □ Validated by Coordinator - 12.
+Return of tablet/charger, phone/ charger, and name badge - □ Validated by Pharmacy IT